chvolow24/jackdaw/README.md

 #### Installing dependencies (SDL2 and SDL2_ttf)

-Detailed instructions for installing SDL can be found [here](https://wiki.libsdl.org/SDL2/Installation).
+Detailed instructions for installing SDL can be found [on their wiki](https://wiki.libsdl.org/SDL2/Installation), but here's a summary:

 ##### macOS